-In this case, we talk mostly about things like widgets and search engines as direct access to end users is a must to display commercials.
+In this case, we mostly talk about things like widgets and search engines as direct access to end users is a must to display commercials.
 The most typical examples of such APIs are advertisement networks APIs.
-However, mixed approaches do exist either - meaning that some API, usually a searching one, goes with commercial insets.
+However, mixed approaches do exist as well, meaning that some API, usually a searching one, goes with commercial insets.
 [In our coffee example, it means that the offer searching function will start promoting paid results on the search results page.]